 How to Locate Your Water Valve

-Imported Water: RCWD also purchases water from the Metropolitan Water District of Southern California.
-This agency imports water from Northern California and the Colorado River.
-Water delivered to homes and businesses is a blend of well water (30%) and imported water (65%).
+Imported Water: Rancho Water also purchases water from the Metropolitan Water District of Southern California.
+This agency imports 65% of its water from Northern California and the Colorado River.
+Visit www.mwdh2o.com for interactive maps showing the journey of imported water.

 Water Recycling: Highly treated wastewater (5%) is used to irrigate some golf courses and large landscaped areas.
 Thirsty Southern California is using more and more recycled water for irrigation in order to save its precious well water and imported water for drinking and household use.

 The Engineering and Operations Committee meetings are held the last Thursday of the month at 8:30 a.m.
 The public is welcome to attend all meetings.

 There are four members.
 The Chairman is Bill Wilson.
 J.D.
 Harkey and John Hoagland are members.
 Carol Lee Gonzales-Brady serves as the alternate.

 ET is the loss of water from a vegetated surface through the combined processes of soil evaporation and plant transpiration.
 In short, this is the amount of water that plants lose that needs to be replaced.
 It is expressed in inches of water needed to replace what was lost to the atmosphere in a given time period.

 Rancho Water tracks ET for 319 micro-zones within the District on a daily basis as a factor in determining an outdoor water budget specific to your property.

 Rates are set each year as a result of an annual budget process that involves many public meetings.
 Rates are set to recover the cost of operating the District and usually become effective July 1 of each year.
 You can check the agenda and meetings link to stay abreast of this process, which usually takes place from February to June each year.

 Rancho Water has formal policies related to investments, debt, purchasing, etc. These may be found in the Document Center.
 Just enter the name of the policy in the search box in the document center to retrieve the results.